BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 <alert type="warning">

-From Restify 7+ the meta on index requests will do not be loaded any more because of performance reasons.
+From Restify 7+, the meta on index requests will not be loaded anymore due to performance reasons.
 See [index item meta](/api/repositories#index-item-meta) for more details.

 </alert>

 ### Index main meta

-Firstly we have the `meta` object, by default this includes pagination information, so your frontend could be adapted accordingly.
+First, we have the `meta` object.
+By default this includes pagination information, so your frontend could adapt accordingly.

-If you want to modify it, you can do so easily in the repository:
+If you want to modify it, you can easily do so in the following repository:

 ```php
 public function resolveIndexMainMeta(RestifyRequest $request, Collection $items, array $paginationMeta): ?array